-Your potted plants will not dry out nearly as fast indoors as they did in the summer heat and high winds.
-Plants do grow more slowly indoors than they did under stronger light conditions.
-Therefore, they do not need as much water in the house as they did outside.
-Make sure the soil is dry to the touch before watering again.
-You can even use a chopstick or pencil and stick it in the soil.
+Your potted plants won't dry out nearly as fast indoors as they did in the summer heat and high winds.
+Plants do grow more slowly indoors than they did under strong light conditions.
+Therefore, they don't need as much water in the house as they did outside.
+Make sure the soil is dry to the touch before watering.
+Use a chopstick or pencil and stick it in the soil.
 If it comes out dry, moisten the soil.

-Fertilize
+6. Fertilize

 You may not need to fertilize but, if you decide to, follow the instructions on the package.
-It's even a good idea to cut the recommended amount in half for indoor fertilization.
 To avoid fertilizer shock, try fertilizing with worm castings.
 You can purchase them at your local nursery.
 Water the castings into the potting mix before bringing the plants inside to avoid a mess.

-In just a few months, you can consider moving your plants back outside, after any danger of frost has passed in the spring and overnight temperatures hover in the 60s.
+In just a few months, you can consider moving your plants back outside, after any danger of frost has passed in the spring and evening temperatures hover in the 60s.